tdhopper/c.tdhopper.com/content/post/2016-10-24-undersampled-radio.md

 external: http://undersampledrad.io/home/2016/10/intelligent-security
 ---

 I was flattered to be asked to be on a burgeoning data science podcast called Undersampled Radio.

-You can listen [here](http://undersampledrad.io/home/2016/10/intelligent-security).
-We recorded the interview on a Google Hangout, so you can also watch it [here](https://youtu.be/q4e_hBUd6zI).
+{{< youtube "q4e_hBUd6zI" >}}